- 4 minutes to read

 2. Provide an optional description

-3. Set the Application ID (You must have a matching entry in the Applications Tab)
+3. Set the Application ID (ensure a matching entry exists in the Applications Tab)

 General Tab